sVoxelDev/spigot-plugin-template/Readme.md

 * **Code away :)** - *and once you are ready, push your commit (in [conventional commit style](#commit-message-format)) to master.*

 Please read the [Contributing Guidelines](CONTRIBUTING.md) before submitting any pull requests or opening issues.

+> **NOTE**
+> You might need to run the `gradle clean` task after renaming the packages and reimport the gradle project to resolve errors with generating the `plugin.yml`.

 ## Releasing a new version of your plugin